HIPAA Privacy Practices

 You have the right to inspect and copy protected health information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.
 If we maintain electronic health records, you have the right to obtain an electronic copy of your records.
 You may also, by written request, ask us to send your health information directly to another party.

-To inspect and copy protected health information that may be used to make decisions about you, you must submit your request in writing to HIPAA Privacy Officer (Director of Corporate Compliance), 18 Main St. Mt.
+To inspect and copy protected health information that may be used to make decisions about you, you must submit your request in writing to HIPAA Privacy Officer, 18 Main St. Mt.
 Morris, NY 14510.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to protected health information, you may request that the denial be reviewed.
 Another professional chosen by the agency will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.